jakobsen/osl-karaoke/src/songs/dont-go-breaking-my-heart.md

 (Nobody knows... it)
 Right from the start I gave you my heart

-Oh-oh
+Oh-oh I gave you my heart
-I give you my heart Don't go breaking my heart
+Don't go breaking my heart
-I won't go breaking your heart Don't go breaking my heart
+I won't go breaking your heart

-_Solo_
+Don't go breaking my heart

-Woo hoo
+_(Solo)_

-Nobody knows it
+Woo hoo Nobody knows it
-(Woo hoo) When I was down
+When I was down
-(Woo hoo) I was your clown
+I was your clown
 Right from the start
 I gave you my heart
 Oh-oh I give you my heart